MSUNDGR1/CUDA-accelerated-Voxelization/README.md

   <img src="stampOut.gif" width="150" />
   <img src="presstopPic.PNG" width="200" />
   <br>
-    <em>The rotating stamp head for a rotary press intended to form primer cups out of brass sheet.</em>
+    <em>The press head for a rotary press intended to form primer cups out of brass sheet.</em>
 </p>

 I do a lot of CAD work with fusion360, and I wanted to do a project that would allow for cool visualizations and simulations with models I make, as well as an excuse to dip my feet into CUDA programming.
 My only parallelization experience before this was with POSIX threads in C, and that was minimal at best.
 The original motivation was to create a voxelization tool that would allow for interesting simulations, particularly of neutron interactions with certain metals, to be run much more easily.
 Voxels are actually quite useful for this purpose as they are a particularly easy base unit to deal with.
 I had no idea what I was getting into, and the precursor project became a main project.